peterN12g/4402-Project/README.md

 #### Initializing the database

-`npm run reset` will remove the current database (if it exists), create a new database, intiailize the tables, and populate it with initial values.
+`npm run regen` will regenerate the database, removing the current database (if it exists), creating a new database, adding the tables, and populating it with initial values.

-This will create a SQLite database under `sqlite.db`.
+This will create a SQLite database under `database.sqlite3`.

 [This VSCode extension](https://marketplace.visualstudio.com/items?itemName=qwtel.sqlite-viewer) is useful for viewing the database contents.

+#### Running the app

+`npm run app` will run the site.